 What if the book you are looking for is checked out or worse yet missing?
 You have access to the collections of all of the Ivy League libraries (Borrow Direct), all of the Pennsylvania and surrounding libraries (EZ Borrow), and in fact most of the libraries in this country (ILL).
-We have access to millions of articles, but we don't have access to all of them.
+We have access to more than a billion journal and newspaper articles and book chapters, but we don't have access to all of them.
 What do you do when doesn't connect you to the article.
-It can be as easy as clicking the "request it" button:
+It can be as easy as clicking the "get it" button:

 To learn more about all of your options, visit a guide that describes EZ Borrow, Borrow Direct, ILL, and more.